Marcus Harris (cricketer): Test career

 He was named in Australia's squad for the 2019 Ashes series in England.
-He was omitted from the first two Tests, but recalled in place of Cameron Bancroft in the third Test.
+He was omitted from the first two Tests, but recalled in place of Cameron Bancroft for the third Test.
+He failed to impress, scoring just 58 runs across the last three Tests at an average of less than 10, and was subsequently dropped for the 2019–20 home summer.

-Marcus again was selected in Australia's squad in the 2021-22 Ashes series, as an opening batsmen (alongside David Warner) in the first four test matches.
+After a year on the outside, Harris was recalled to the Test side in 2021 following an injury to Will Pucovski.
+He featured in the fourth Test of the 2020–21 series against India, where he managed scores of 5 and 38.
+He was selected in Australia's squad for the 2021-22 Ashes series, featuring in the first four Tests.
 His best result was in the third test in Melbourne, where he top-scored with 76 runs.
+Harris was omitted for the final Test of the series.

+Harris was selected in the Test squad for Australia's 2022–23 home summer, but did not feature in any Tests.
+He was not included in the squad for the 2023 Border–Gavaskar Trophy series, however he was awarded a Cricket Australia contract in April 2023, and later named in the Australian squad for the 2023 Ashes.

 Playing style

 Harris' batting style is typical of Perth-raised opening batsmen, similar to Justin Langer and Chris Rogers.
 He has a variety of shots he can play well, particularly the cover drive and the pull and hook shots.
-He leaves the ball judiciously if he thinks it's outside the line of his off stump.
+He leaves the ball judiciously if he thinks it is outside the line of his off stump.
 Harris is comfortable at facing fast bowling.
 Harris' similarities with Langer were noted by former Australian coach Darren Lehmann following Harris' maiden first-class century.
 Harris has said that this is because the two of them came from the same club team in Perth and had the same batting coach.